 About

 Kathleen was born in Compton, California, to Mexican parents, and grew up in San Bernardino.
-She has a degree in linguistics from Stanford University, an MA in Creative Writing from the University of Washington, and an MFA from the University of New Orleans.
-The author of six books, Kathleen has written a collection of stories, three novels, a book of essays, and most recently, The Deepest Roots: Finding Food and Community on a Pacific Northwest Island, from the University of Washington Press.
+Kat has a degree in linguistics from Stanford University, an MA in Creative Writing from the University of Washington, and an MFA from the University of New Orleans.
+The author of six books, Kat has written a collection of stories, three novels, a book of essays, and nonfiction The Deepest Roots: Finding Food and Community on a Pacific Northwest Island, from the University of Washington Press.
+Her three novels set in Northern Mexico are being reprinted by Raven Chronicles Press, and a new slipstream novel is forthcoming from Rosarium Press in 2025.

 Her work has received many awards, including the Western States Book Award, the Governors Writers Award, and two Artist Trust Fellowships.
-Kathleen also teaches creative writing at the graduate level, and has served as permanent faculty at the Northwest Institute of Literary Arts, as a visiting professor at Seattle University and the University of New Mexico, and at conferences and workshops that include the Clarion West Science Fiction and Fantasy Workshop.
-She has lived near Seattle, Washington, for twenty-one years, and has been designated an Island Treasure.
+Kat served as permanent faculty at the Northwest Institute of Literary Arts, as a visiting professor at Seattle University and the University of New Mexico, and at conferences and workshops that include the Clarion West Science Fiction and Fantasy Workshop.
+In 2025, she is curating the Jack Straw Writers Program that trains and records author for audio distribution.
+Kat has lived near Seattle, Washington, since 1983, and has been designated an Island Treasure.

 Featured Work